camio/error-benchmark/README.md

 does not encounter failure.
 The `sad` benchmarks do the same, but for when failure is always encountered.
 The `mix` benchmarks measure function calls when there is an alternating error/no-error case.

+## Scripts

+There are several scripts in the [scripts directory](scripts) that can be used to run the benchmark multiple times, collate the output into a more useful form, and create graphs.